 For the past few years, we have dipped into our respective divisional operating expenses and personal discretionary accounts to cover the costs of the program, but we will not be able to continue this in the future.
 The CFC conference is vital to the education and training of rheumatology fellows and we are dedicated to securing the future of this important conference.

 Would you please consider making a gift to support the future of this innovative and impactful conference.
 The funds will be used to support the conference and to send fellows from UNC, Duke and Wake-Forest.
 The South Carolina Rheumatology Association gives funds that help sponsor the fellows from MUSC for the conference.

 We suggest a donation of $250 – $500.
 It is our hope that we will raise enough money to fund the program for a year or two while we continue to explore funding options.

-To donate to the fund by credit card please click on the donation link in the right hand column.
+To donate to the fund by credit card please click on the donation link below.
 If you wish to donate by check please make the check payable to NCRA, in the memo line write CFC, and mail to NCRA, 341 S. College Rd Ste 11 (PMB 2046), Wilmington, NC 28403.